debeando/zenit/README.md

 - **ClickHouse:** This a columnar database to save all log parsers to analyze them.
 - **InfluxDB:** Scalable datastore for metrics, events, and real-time analytics.
-- **NewRelic Insights:** Commercial tool to analyze and visualize data to build Alerts in your business.
-- **Prometheus:** This another metric tools, good for alerts by metrics generated with zenit.

 The numeric values has represent time has in microseconds.